 Experiencing the death of a loved one by suicide is a terrible experience to endure.
 Being the one responsible for cleaning up after it is harder still.
-The aftermath can be overwhelming when going through shock and grief and when there are biohazards involved, it can be even more unbearable.
+The aftermath can be overwhelming when going through shock and grief.
+When there are biohazards involved, it can be even more unbearable.

-Many suicides in Atlanta take place in an automobile and once the police have filed their report and the coroner has taken the body away, the family is left to take care of the vehicular damages left behind.
+Atlanta suicide often takes place in an automobile.
+Once the police have filed their report and the coroner has taken the body away, the family is left to take care of the vehicular damages left behind.
 What do you do?

 Can’t I have an auto detail shop in Atlanta clean the car?

 In order to thoroughly clean the car and bring it back to a usable state, the suicide cleanup needs to begin as quickly as possible.
 It is tempting, therefore, to simply bring the car to an auto detail shop and let them do the job.
 This puts all the staff there in serious jeopardy.
 However, with all the blood and body fluids carrying blood-borne pathogens and bacteria.
 An Atlanta auto-detailing shop will also not be trained on how to clean and dispose of medical waste.
 Nor do they have the skills to take apart the car in order to clean every nook and cranny.

 Will auto insurance pay for the suicide cleanup?